curegit/flacopyus/README.md

   --fix-case            fix file/directory name cases to match the source
                         directory (for filesystems that are case-insensitive)
                         (default: False)

+A '--' is usable to terminate option parsing so remaining arguments are treated as positional arguments.
 ```

 ## Known Issues